fblpalmeira/murders_interactivemap/README.md

-## #30DayMapChallenge - Days 10 and 11: A bad (red) map
+## Living in a landscape of fear

-Living in a landscape of fear: occurrence of murders caused by land and socioenvironmental conflicts in the last ten years in Brazil.
+Occurrence of murders caused by land and socioenvironmental conflicts in the last ten years in Brazil.
 Data from [Comissão Pastoral da Terra](https://www.cptnacional.org.br/downlods/category/5-assassinatos).

 🔗Interactive map: https://rpubs.com/fblpalmeira/murders_interactivemap